Peninsula cooters are a great pet turtle choice for pretty much anyone. They’re very beginner-friendly and a lot of fun to watch!

 If you live in a cooler area, the temperature may drop outside of that range during the night.
 If that’s the case, use a submersible heater to keep things stable.

 You’ll also need to invest in a powerful filtration system.
-Peninsula Cooters produce a lot of waste, which can sour the water quality.
-Turtles are affected by high levels of ammonia and nitrates just like fish.
+Peninsula cooters produce a lot of waste, which can sour the water quality.
+Most types of turtles are affected by high levels of ammonia and nitrates just like fish.

 Food & Diet Recommendations

 Peninsula cooters are largely herbivores and enjoy a wide range of aquatic plants.
 The turtles will also accept raw or blanched vegetables (leafy greens are best when it comes to plant-based foods).

 For protein, peninsula cooters do best with live or frozen insects.
 The reptiles enjoy brown crickets, dubia roaches, and even locusts.

 Expert Tip: Some owners provide larger meat-based foods, such as mice, fish chunks, and shrimp.
 However, this should be reserved for larger adults.

 Healthy adults can eat every other day.
 Consider dusting the turtle’s food with calcium supplements and vitamins at least once a week.
 This will complement the UVB bulbs and help keep the turtle healthy.